 Juniors 2

-The aim is to develop oral skills and strengthen French reading
+The objective is to develop oral skills and continue the reading effort.

-Students can be prepared to take the DELF A1.1 Prim exam organized by the French Ministry of Education at the Alliance Française of Greater Phoenix
+Students can prepare for the DELF A1.1 Prim exam proposed by the Ministry of National Education within the Alliance Française de Phoenix

 Location: Chandler (Seton high school)